rloutlaw/JavaSDKDocs/outlawSDKDocs/get-started-java.md

 Browse to http://localhost:8080/index.jsp to verify that the app is running.

 ## Configure App Service

+Set up a Tomcat environment in Azure using the Azure CLI 2.0 to run the sample in.

 ```bash
 # create all resources under the same resource group